 Prior to the COVID-19 pandemic, there were 1,070 colleges that allowed applicants to choose whether or not to submit SAT or ACT scores.
 Over the past year, about 700 more colleges temporarily suspended their test score requirements, and at least half of those schools are currently considering extending their test optional policies.
 Despite the fact that life is slowly returning to normal, test optional policies seem poised to continue for the foreseeable future.
 How have test optional policies impacted students?
 Who should still take the SAT or ACT?
 What are other ways, besides test scores, to stand out?

 Changes to SAT Subject Tests and the SAT Writing Section

 Recent News from the College Board In a recent update the College Board announced the following: SAT Subject Tests are being eliminated effective immediately.
 Given the fact that most colleges had already stopped requiring the SAT Subject Tests, the only surprise is...

-Although many colleges and universities have adopted test-optional policies, at least temporarily, due to Covid-19, submitting SAT or ACT test scores may still be a great way for students to increase their chances of admission.
+UPDATED FOR 2023 Although many colleges and universities still have adopted test-optional policies due to Covid-19, submitting SAT or ACT test scores is still be a good way for students to increase their chances of admission.
 Therefore, students and their families...

 Few students or parents will extol the virtues of the SAT and ACT.
 These college admissions test sare just another requirement students have to meet in order to get into their preferred schools.
 Recently, however, Tests and the Rest, a college admissions podcast,...